davidspry/ofxIsometricCamera/README.md

 See the included Xcode project, 'ofxIsometricCameraDemo', for a simple usage demo.

-## Issues

-- The conversion of screen-space positions to world-space positions is currently inaccurate when the camera is using its isometric view.
-This is demonstrated in the included demo project.

 ## Usage

 Add an instance of the camera to your project.